The QAMO Difference

 • • Eligible for Eccles School Scholarships

-• • Complete an Honors thesis
+• • Complete an Honors Thesis

 Depending on your math preparation, QAMO will require between 40 – 50 credits, far fewer credits than other business majors.
 This opens up space in schedules for other pursuits, including business emphases, minors, and double majors.
 For a complete list of major requirements and emphasis elective courses, check out the QAMO curriculum.